 Overview: LendingClub Bank is an online bank founded in 2007.
 It acquired Radius Bank in 2021.

-Perks: LendingClub’s Tailored Checking offers unlimited cash back of 1 percent and earns 1.00 percent APY on balances up to $100,000 and 0.10 percent APY on balances of $100,000 and greater.
+Perks: LendingClub’s Tailored Checking offers unlimited cash back of 1 percent and earns 1.50 percent APY.
 The account also offers businesses free unlimited transactions and does not charge fees to use another bank’s ATM, and it provides unlimited rebates of ATM surcharges from other banks.

 What to watch for: LendingClub Bank has only one cashless branch, in Boston, according to its website.
 Businesses that need cash and coin orders on a regular basis may want to avoid online banks.
-There is a $10 monthly maintenance fee if the Tailored Checking account balance falls below $500.
+There is a $10 monthly maintenance fee if the Tailored Checking average account balance falls below $500.

 Bethpage Federal Credit Union; 0.20% APY